loopbackio/loopback.io/pages/en/lb2/Using-built-in-models.md

 {% include note.html content="
 By default, only the User model is exposed over REST.
 To expose the other models, change the model's `public` property to true in `server/model-config.json`.
-See [Exposing models](Exposing-models-over-REST.html) for more information. **Use caution**: exposing some of these models over public API may be a security risk." %}
+See [Exposing models](Exposing-models-over-REST.html) for more information. **Use caution**: exposing some of these models over public API may be a security risk.
+" %}

 ## Application model